DRY ROT CONTROL

 • Strands develop in the mycelium; these are brittle and dry and crack when bent.

 • Fruiting bodies are a soft, fleshy pancake or bracket with an orange-ochre surface.
 The surface has wide pores.

 • Rust red coloured spore dust originating from the fruiting bodies.
 Commonly described by specialist dry rot treatment companies as looking like brick dust.

 • Active decay produces a musty, damp odour.

-If you need to arrange a specialist dry rot survey, would like further information regarding timber decay, how to spot dry rot, controlling dry rot in a house / flat that you may be in the process of buying / selling which is showing signs of a suspected dry rot out break, call Damp Aid UK to speak to a specialist timber decay surveyor who I’m sure will be able to help and discuss which inspection you require and cost of dry rot survey.
+If you need to arrange a specialist dry rot survey, would like further information regarding timber decay, how to spot dry rot, controlling dry rot in a house / flat that you may be in the process of buying / selling which is showing signs of a suspected dry rot out break, call Damp Aid UK property care specialists to speak to a specialist timber decay surveyor who I’m sure will be able to help and discuss which inspection you require and cost of dry rot survey.